patrickmineault/industry/migrating-from-matlab.md

 * Saving to hdf5 in Matlab and loading in Python will invert axes because of the distinction between C and Fortran order.
 This will cause you endless headaches.
 You will have to swap axes front to back, for example.
 For example, if you save a three-dimensional tensor in Matlab `A` and then load it back in Python via hdf5, you will need to call `A.swapaxes((2, 1, 0))` to get back the original tensor.
 * Be careful with dimension-one vectors!
 If you have a one-dimension vector `a` of shape `(N, )`, then a.dot(a.T) gives you a vector of the shape `(N, )`.
 It will not be a scalar nor a matrix.
 If you wanted to computer the outer product of `a` with itself, use `a.reshape((-1, 1)).dot(a.reshape((1, -1)))`.
 * Hidden dot products can cause problems!
 The `*` operator applies to scalars and to vectors in Matlab, and the semantics are different depending on the dimension of the operands.
 Check the dimensions of the intermediate products with `assert` statements.
+* Objects in Python have pass-by-reference semantics.
+Several methods in numpy modify data in place.
+Be careful!
+Sometimes, you will explictly need to `copy()` your data.
 * Look at your data!
 Don't fly blind!

 You might want to consider translating parts of your numerics to [PyTorch](https://pytorch.org/) or [Tensorflow](https://www.tensorflow.org/) directly, especially if you want to take advantage of automatic differentiation.
 Performance-sensitive code can be JIT'ed using [jax](https://github.com/google/jax) or [numba](https://numba.pydata.org/), or rewritten in [Cython](https://cython.org/).
 Start small and optimize as necessary.